12 days Seoul to Jeju Island

 You’ll then be given time to explore Korea’s capital at your leisure.
 While your guides will have plenty of suggestions, you may wish to keep exploring the delights of Bukchon Hanok Village and Insadong Art Street before escaping the hustle and bustle of the city with a walk down the Cheonggyecheon stream, an area of tranquility and relaxation restored during an urban renewal project.

 In the evening, you will have some free time to explore Seoul further.
 Walk around Insadong Hanok Street, immerse yourself in local life with a group dinner at a pojangmacha – or head back to Myeongdong for a night out on a pub crawl!

 Day 4 – Seoul & Sokcho:

-Check out of your accommodation and depart for day-trip to Sokcho, in the north-eastern part of the country.
+Check out of your accommodation and depart to Sokcho, in the north-eastern part of the country.
 Arrive at Seoraksan National Park in the late morning and pay a visit to Sinheungsa Temple.
 Embark on a hike to Ulsanbawi Rock for spectacular views over the national park.
 For those looking for a less challenging hike, you can hike the well-signed waterfall trail and board a cable car to another peak.

 Refuel with some lunch back at the entrance of the park before taking the bus to Sokcho town.
-Here, you’ll travel on a gatbae to cross the river to Abai, a small village of North Korean refugees.
+Here, you’ll travel on a gatbae to cross the river to Abai, a small village formed by North Korean refugees.
 Explore the historical village before climbing to the Lighthouse Observatory for incredible views of Seoraksan Mountain, the East Sea and Sokcho.